ramontayag/resque-pagerduty/README.md

 ## Documentation ##

-**TODO**
+Complete documentation for this gem is on [rubydoc.info][rubydoc].

+More general information about resque failure backends is on the [official resque wiki][resque-failure].

 ## Installation ##

-**TODO**
+To install from [rubygems][rubygems]:

+    gem install resque_pagerduty

+To use with bundler, add the following to your Gemfile:

+    gem 'resque_pagerduty'

 ## Examples ##

 ### Pagerduty Configuration ###

-You'll need to configure the failure backend with enough information to trigger an incident in the [Pagerduty Integration API][pd-integration-api] or query for incidents in the [Pagerduty REST API][pd-rest-api]:
+You'll need to configure the failure backend with enough information to trigger an incident in the [Pagerduty Integration API][pd-integration-api]:

-    require 'resque_pagerduty'

     Resque::Failure::Pagerduty.configure do |config|
-      config.subdomain = 'pagerduty_subdomain'
-      config.username = 'my_pagerduty_user'
-      config.password = 'my_pagerduty_password'
       config.service_key = 'my_pagerduty_service_key'
     end

-The above configuration will the backend to trigger incidents at the Pagerduty service identified by the service key GUID (it must be set up as a "Generic API" service within Pagerduty).
+The above configuration will cause the backend to handle all exceptions by triggering incidents at the Pagerduty service identified by the service key GUID (it must be set up as a "Generic API" service within Pagerduty).

-The subdomain, username, and password should be the same for all of your resque jobs.
 However, you may want to have different jobs trigger incidents in different Pagerduty services.
-The failure backend will automatically look for a class method named `pagerduty_service_key` on the resque payload class, and will preferentially use that value.
-Otherwise, it will default to using the `service_key` configured on the backend itself.
+When handling an exception, the failure backend will automatically look for a class method named `pagerduty_service_key` on the resque payload class, and will preferentially use that callback.
+If this callback does not exist on the job class, it will default to using the `service_key` configured on the backend itself.
 For example:

     class MyJob
       @queue = :my_queue